schorschii/Jabber4Linux/README.md

 - video telephony
 - SRTP/ZRTP encrypted calls

-You can put Jabber4Linux in your autostart with parameter `--hidden` to start it only with the tray icon.
+You can put Jabber4Linux in your autostart with parameter `--hidden` to start it only with the tray icon. `--new-instance` allows you to start a second instance for using multiple softphones at once.

 For debugging / reporting bugs, please start Jabber4Linux from Terminal with parameter `--debug` and have a look and report the debug output.